 a) Filing for a Mutual Consent, No Fault Divorce – If your circumstances allow, Pennsylvania has a 90 day waiting period from the commencement of the divorce action for uncontested (mutual consent), no fault divorce, without any other economic issues.
 Economic issues between the parties can slow the divorce process down.
 The 90 day waiting period acts as a “cooling off” period.
 Depending on the county where you file, the particular judge, the potential backlog, etc., the time it takes the court to enter a divorce decree is usually 4 to 6 months for a mutual consent, no fault divorce without economic issues.
 Note: Do not plan to get remarried until you have a divorce decree in hand.
 Things can and do get delayed.

-b) Filing for divorce under Irretrievable Breakdown of the marriage section of the divorce code requires that the parties live separate and apart for at least two years.
+b) Filing for divorce under Irretrievable Breakdown of the marriage section of the divorce code now requires that the parties live separate and apart for at least one year.
 What is an “irretrievable breakdown”?
 Pennsylvania law defines it as “estrangement due to marital difficulties with no reasonable prospect of reconciliation”.
 If this sounds like your situation, you will need to live separate and apart for at least two years and the defendant agrees that the marriage is over.
-Note: you certainly can, and some people do “live separate and apart” under the same roof for all or part of the two year waiting period while they wait to obtain money to purchase a new home, or for other reasons.
+Note: you certainly can, and some people do “live separate and apart” under the same roof for all or part of the one year waiting period while they wait to obtain money to purchase a new home, or for other reasons.
 If one of the parties wants to try to reconcile, the court can order up to three counseling sessions.
-Note: Pennsylvania legislation is being considered to reduce the “living separate and apart” requirement from two years to one year.
+Note: In 2016 the Pennsylvania law reduced the “living separate and apart” requirement from two years to one year.

 c) Extensive marital assets that need to be valued prior to being divided can slow down your divorce.
 Homes, businesses, pension plans, retirement plans, stock options, artwork, etc., etc. In some cases the parties disagree on the method used to value the asset and this can cause significant additional expense and delay.